Serjeant-at-arms: Papua New Guinea

 In the National Parliament of Papua New Guinea the Sergeant-at-Arms is custodian of the mace, which is "a symbol of Royal Authority and the authority of the House and Speaker".
 As well as carrying the mace, the Sergeant-at-Arms is custodian of the Members' attendance register: he allocates seats in the Chamber and keeps order during Sessions.
 Other duties include managing travel arrangements for Members and arranging visits to Parliament (whether for VIPs, schools, tourists or others).

+Philippines

+Each chamber of the Congress of the Philippines has its own sergeant-at-arms, has custody of that chamber's mace, and is responsible for the security of each chamber's premises.
+The Sergeant-at-Arms of the Senate of the Philippines and the Sergeant-at-Arms of the House of Representatives of the Philippines are usually elected from retired officers of the Armed Forces of the Philippines or of the Philippine National Police.

 Singapore

 The Parliament of Singapore operates under the Westminster parliamentary system.
 The serjeant-at-arms is an officer of the parliament as defined in section 2 of the Parliament (Privileges, Immunities and Powers) Act 1962 (PPIP Act).
 The serjeant-at-arms is also an officer of the Security department who assist the Security Director in security matters of the Parliament matters and may be drawn from ex-police officers or ex-army personnel.